Bartkk0/VRCSDKonLinux/README.md

 # VRChat SDK linux patch

+## Warning: By modifying the SDK you are violating the VRChat TOS.
+Do it at your own risk!

 A very primitive patch to add linux support to VRChat SDK Basically everything was working but one line which interacted with shell32.dll